ldn0x7dc/react-native-view-transformer/README.md

 Now, the wrapped views are transformable!

-This component accept following props:
+This component accepts following props:

 * `enableTransform` : false to disable transform gestures.
 Default is true.
 * `enableScale` : false to disable scale.
 Default is true.